Reading Time — 10 minutes

 3. Increase your down payment

 Saving more for your down payment reduces the loan amount you need, lowering your monthly payment.
-Plus, putting down 20 percent or more eliminates PMI, saving you additional monthly costs.
+Plus, putting down 20% or more eliminates PMI, saving you additional monthly costs.

 4. Choose a longer loan term